henriquelalves/GodotNodePathTracker/README.md

 ## How to use it

 The addon will create a new node to use called "NodePathTracker", which inherits "Node".
 The NodePathTracker has an array of editable NodePaths that once set, will always update the paths of the nodes, even when you change them in the editor or rename them.
-To get those referenced nodes, you can call the `get_nodes` (returns the corresponding array of Nodes) or `get_node_by_name` (returns the first node with the name being looked for, or null).
+To get those referenced nodes, you can call the `get_nodes` (returns the corresponding array of Nodes) or `get_node_by_name` (returns the first node with the name being looked for, `null` otherwise).

 ## Why using it